Coronavirus (COVID-19): Universal Credit updates

-How to apply for Universal Credit
+How can I apply for Universal Credit?

 - If your application is successful, you'll get your first payment around 5 weeks after making your online application.